Skip to main content

 Jenkins County in east Georgia's Coastal Plain has flat to gently rolling terrain with sandy and loamy soils that generally support conventional septic systems.
 The Ogeechee River forms the county's eastern border, and floodplain properties may face high water table challenges.
 Wells access the Floridan aquifer system at moderate depths, providing reliable groundwater for this rural county's dispersed population.

-Jenkins County has 1 active service provider, including 1 well water testing, 1 well pump repair, 1 water treatment providers.
+1 active provider, including 1 well water testing, 1 well pump repair, 1 water treatment providers.

 1 provider found